Abduction of Cleo Smith: Criminal proceedings

 On 4 November 2021, police charged 36-year-old Carnarvon resident Terence Darrell Kelly with two offences including one count of forcibly taking a child under 16.
 He appeared before the Carnarvon Magistrates Court and did not apply for bail.
 The matter returned to court on 6 December 2021.
 Kelly was flown to Perth on 5 November 2021 and was transferred to Casuarina Prison.
-Kelly appeared via video link and pleaded guilty to one count of child stealing, but did not enter a plea on a charge of assaulting a public officer.
+He appeared via video link and pleaded guilty to one count of child stealing, but did not enter a plea on a charge of assaulting a public officer.
+The assault charge was subsequently downgraded to obstructing police officers, to which he pleaded guilty on 30 January 2023 and was fined A$1,000.

+On 5 April 2023, Kelly was sentenced in Perth District Court to 13-and-a-half years in jail.
+Kelly will be eligible for parole after serving 11-and-a-half years.
+On 30 September 2024, Kelly failed in his appeal to reduce his sentence.